 Table 2.
 Setup Parameters

-The servo and the flexible link can be modeled as a lumped mass system separated by an equivalent spring and damper, which represent the stiffness and damping coefficient of the flexible link, respectively.
-The equations that describe the motion of the servo and the link with respect to the servo motor torque, i.e., the dynamics, can be obtained using free body diagram (FBD) analysis of the lumped mass moments of inertia ( and ).
+The servo and the flexible link can be approximated as a lumped mass system interconnected by a spring and a damper, which represent the stiffness and damping coefficient of the flexible link, respectively (see Fig.5).
+The equations that describe the motion of the servo and the link, i.e., the dynamics, can be obtained using free body diagram (FBD) analysis of the lumped mass moments of inertia ( and ).

 On rearranging Eq.
 (1.3) to obtain an expression for and substituting it in Eq.
 (1.2), the equations of motion (EOM) for the rotary flexible link system can be obtained as

-The stiffness of the flexible link can be determined from the free oscillation of the link using a second-order model.
+The stiffness and the viscous damping coefficient of the flexible link can be determined from the free oscillation of the link using a second-order model.
 The free-oscillatory equation of motion of this second-order system is obtained by setting the term to zero in Eq.
-(1.5), i.e., by holding constant, which is shown in Fig. 6.
-The resulting equation will be
+(1.5), i.e., by holding constant, yielding:

-Assuming the initial conditions and , the Laplace transform of Eqn.
-1.6 yields:
+With initial conditions and , the Laplace transform of Eqn.
+(1.6) yields Eq (1.7) where is the Laplace transform of .

-The prototype characteristic polynomial for a second-order system is defined as
+The characteristic polynomial for a second-order system is:

-The damping ratio of this second-order system can be found from its response (underdamped system) using the subsidence or decrement ratio given by
+The damping ratio of this second-order system can be found from its response (underdamped system) using the logarithmic decrement given by

 where is the peak of the first oscillation and is the peak of the nth oscillation.
 Note that , as this is a decaying response (positive damping).